 Reopening a Case

-In some rare cases a worker’s compensation case can be reopened if it is within 18 years from the date that the accident occurred.
+In some rare cases a New York worker’s compensation case can be reopened if it is within 18 years from the date that the accident occurred.
 If your condition has gotten worse or if you received compensation for your medical bills and lost wages but never negotiated a settlement you may be able to reopen your case to address those issues.
 If you are considered to be 80% permanently disabled by your doctor, and that designation is given after your case is closed, you may be able to reopen it if it is within the time frame as allowed by law.

 Most requests to reopen a workers’ comp case are denied so it is best to have experienced legal representation to help you and increase your chances.
 Still, you may be better to choose to either leave the medical portion of your case open or carefully plan and negotiate your future medical settlement so that it will cover all of your expenses in the weeks, months, and years to come – or as long as you are treating your injury.